Why Tracking GLP-1 Injection Site Reactions Matters

 -

 Step 3: Log the reaction immediately after the injection or within the first 24 hours.
-Prompt entries cut recall bias because most local reactions begin within 0–48 hours; a common pitfall is delaying notes until memory fades.
+Prompt entries cut recall bias because many local reactions are noticed within the first couple of days; a common pitfall is delaying notes until memory fades.

 -